 For today’s complex SoCs, firmware security verification is a tedious manual process that may not adequately identify vulnerabilities directly associated with the hardware, where the majority of exploits can and do occur.
-While teams may run emulation as part of their verification methodology to ensure their firmware is operating correctly, emulation alone is not sufficient to find and detect security vulnerabilities.
+While teams may run emulation as part of their verification methodology to ensure their firmware is operating correctly, emulation alone is not sufficient to find and diagnose security vulnerabilities.

 Radix-M provides SoC system level hardware security verification leveraging commercial emulators for firmware and hardware security validation.
 By running firmware and software on the SoC, Radix-M simultaneously analyzes the entire system, which greatly increases the detection and prevention of security vulnerabilities that may be lurking in the system’s Root of Trust or processing system.